 A crowd-funded Tottenham takeaway and restaurant offering a healthier version of fried chicken.

-Please note, Chicken Town is now closed.
+Please note, Chicken Town has now closed.
 Time Out Food editors, December 2017.

 Fried chicken.
 In London it’s schoolkid crack, peddled in plain sight up and down high streets everywhere.
 It’s a toxic synthesis of salt, fat and capitulated meat that sends our city’s boroughs flying up the obesity tables with every mouthful.
 (It’s also the bane of urban dog-walkers, as anyone who has felt that tug-tug-tug on the lead accompanied by the canine crunching of discarded pavement bones will be able to attest to.)